Skip to main content

 HIV Testing

 The only way to find out if you have HIV is to have a HIV test, as symptoms of HIV may not appear for many years.
 Anyone who thinks they could have HIV should get tested.
 HIV testing is provided to anyone free of charge on the NHS and many clinics can give you the result on the same day.
-You can also buy a test online or from some pharmacies, or order a free test from Sexual Health Wales.
+You can also buy a test online or from some pharmacies, order a free test from Sexual Health Wales, or collect one from one of a number of community venues across North Wales.

 Certain groups of people are at particularly high risk and are advised to have regular tests: